gridpoint-com/svg_island/README.md

 notes:

 MARK: The second important take away is that we utilize the end of the previous line to start the next line.
 In the code example above you can see that we iterate over our dataset and generate coordinates for each data point.
 We use the end of the previous line as the start of the next line.
-While the end of the next line is a product of scaling the new datapoint to the chart dimensions.
+While the end of the next line is a product of scaling the new data point to the chart dimensions.
-The result is we calculate a list of line coordinates were each line represents a datapoint in our dataset.
+The result is we calculate a list of line coordinates were each line represents a data point in our dataset.

 ---